 SAO 244567, 2700 light-years from Earth, is the central star of the Stingray Nebula and has been visibly evolving between observations made over the last 45 years.
 Between 1971 and 2002 the surface temperature of the star skyrocketed by almost 40,000 degrees Celsius.
 Now new observations made with the Cosmic Origins Spectrograph (COS) on the NASA/ESA Hubble Space Telescope have revealed that SAO 244567 has started to cool and expand.

 This animation shows the fast evolution of SAO 244567.
-The animation starts 10,300 BC, with the star having a radius 152 times the size of the Sun and a surface temperature of about 3500 degree Celsius, giving it its orange color.
+The animation starts 10,300 BC, with the star having a radius 152 times the size of the Sun and a surface temperature of about 3500 degrees Celsius (63,000 degrees Fahrenheit), giving it its orange color.
 At this point of its life the star had already lost half of its initial mass.

 After 10,000 years the star slowly shrinks to only 40 times the size of the Sun; at the same time its temperature rises to 6800 degree Celsius, causing its color to change to white-yellow.
-As the star heats up to about 20 000 degree Celsius Helium fusion inside the star suddenly gets re-ignited — the late thermal pulse.
+As the star heats up to about 20,000 degrees Celsius (36,000 degrees Fahrenheit)) Helium fusion inside the star suddenly gets re-ignited — the late thermal pulse.

-After the flash the star heats quickly and becomes a blue-white star with a temperature of 21,000 degree Celsius, only 4 times larger than the Sun.
-SAO 244567 shrinks further till it only a third the size of the Sun and a temperature of 60,000 degree Celsius; this status was reached in the year 2002.
-Now new observations show that the star is still blue and hot — with about 50,000 degree Celsius — but started to expand again: its size is about two third of our Sun.
+After the flash the star heats quickly and becomes a blue-white star with a temperature of 21,000 degrees Celsius (38,000 degrees Fahrenheit), only 4 times larger than the Sun.
+SAO 244567 shrinks further till it is only a third the size of the Sun and has a temperature of 60,000 degrees Celsius (108,000 degrees Fahrenheit); this status was reached in the year 2002.
+Now new observations show that the star is still blue and hot — with about 50,000 degrees Celsius (90,000 degrees Fahrenheit) — but started to expand again: its size is about two third of our Sun.

-Within the next few hundreds of years SAO 244567 will expand back to its giant dimensions and also change its color to orange — as shown at the end of the animation.
+Within the next few hundred years SAO 244567 will expand back to its giant dimensions and also change its color to orange — as shown at the end of the animation.

 Back in 2014 Reindl and her team proposed a theory that resolved the issue of both SAO 244567’s rapid increase in temperature as well as the low mass of the star.
 They suggested that the heating was due to what is known as a helium-shell flash event: a brief ignition of helium outside the stellar core.